Sample of Near Real Time flood mapping results (numbered dots are clickable): 2014 Pakistan, Event #4179

 The Flood Observatory facilitates practical use of space-based information for international flood detection, flood response, future risk assessment, and hydrological research.
-In 2013-2014, it is leading a NASA SMD/ESD Applied Sciences Program feasibility project to improve WFP use of flood mapping information.
+In 2013-2017, it is leading a NASA SMD/ESD Applied Sciences Program project to improve World Food Programme use of flood mapping information.
 Click on video below for visualization of WFP logistics.

 This web site and associated data by G. Robert Brakenridge and Albert J. Kettner are licensed under a Creative Commons Attribution 3.0 Unported License.

 This work is made possible by data acquired by NASA, the Japanese Space Agency, and the European Space Agency, and funding support from NASA and the European Commission, through the Global Disaster Alert and Coordination System (GDACS) project, Joint Research Centre, Ispra, Italy.
 The Observatory was founded in 1993 at Dartmouth College, Hanover, NH USA and moved to the University of Colorado, INSTAAR, CSDMS in 2010.
 The institutional support of both universities is gratefully acknowledged.